AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       procedure P2 (X1 : Integer; Self : R); -- error

       procedure P3 (X1 : Integer); -- error
-   end record;
+   end R;

 These class wide subprograms are called through prefix notation.
-They cannot however be overriden, and a derived class cannot redefine any subprogram of the same profile.
+They cannot however be overridden, and a derived class cannot redefine any subprogram of the same profile.
 E.g.:

 .. code-block:: ada